MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 relevancy_evaluator = RelevancyEvaluator(llm=llm)
 ```

-In general, you will use a combination of both strategies.
+In general, you use a combination of both strategies.

 ## Related content